microsoft/Olive/docs/source/tutorials/configure_systems.rst

 - Otherwise, Olive will create a new AzureML environment using the :code:`aml_docker_config` configuration.
 - The :code:`azureml_client_config` will be populdated from engine :code:`azureml_client` if not provided.
 - The :code:`requirements_file` is only used when :code:`olive_managed_env = True` to install the required packages in the AzureML environment.
+- The device and execution_providers for AzureML system is mandatory.
+Otherwise, Olive will raise an error.

 Prerequisites
 ^^^^^^^^^^^^^